Jeremy Clements Racing

 Jeremy Clements Racing, formerly known as Jeremy Clements Motorsports, is an American professional stock car racing team.
-The team currently fields the No. 51 Chevrolet Camaro SS full-time for Jeremy Clements in the NASCAR Xfinity Series with crew chief Mark Setzer.
+The team currently fields the No. 51 Chevrolet Camaro SS full-time for Jeremy Clements in the NASCAR O'Reilly Auto Parts Series.
 Based in Spartanburg, South Carolina, the team was founded in 2010, and is owned by driver Jeremy Clements and his father Tony.
-The team has fielded cars in the Xfinity Series for Clements, Ty Dillon (loaning the No. 51 entry to Richard Childress Racing), and Ryan Sieg.
+The team has a technical alliance with Haas Factory Team.

 History

-Car No. 51 history
+Car No. 50 history

 In 2008, Jeremy Clements attempted the Dollar General 300 but failed to qualify.
 He did, however, qualify for the next race, the Missouri-Illinois Dodge Dealers 250, and debuted for Jeremy Clements Motorsports in the No. 50 car.
 He finished 22nd.
 2009 would see them increase in made races from the previous years.
-In six starts, Clements would improve on the team's best career finish, from 22nd to 16th at Gateway, where the team had debuted the year earlier.
+In six starts, Clements would improve on the team's best career finish, from 22nd to sixteenth at Gateway, where the team had debuted the year earlier.
 2010 would see the Clements family step away from fielding an independent team to collaborate with JD Motorsports.
-Clements would miss six of his twenty-two attempts in the No. 04, but he would also get his first top 10, again at Gateway.
-2011 would see him go back to fielding his team.
+Clements would miss six of his twenty-two attempts in the No. 04, but he would also get his first top-ten, again at Gateway.

+Car No. 50 results

+Car No. 51 history

+In 2011, the team would see Clements go back to fielding his team.
 He would attempt the full schedule for the first time, in a new No. 51.
-He would succeed, attaining three top 15's on the way to a top 15 points finish.
+He would succeed, attaining three top-fifteens on the way to a top-fifteen points finish.

-In 2012, for both the Virginia 529 College Savings 250, and the Lilly Diabetes 250, Jeremy Clements fielded the No. 4 entry for Jeremy Clements Racing, the successor to Jeremy Clements Motorsports, in place of the regular 51, as Richard Childress Racing used it for Ty Dillon.
-Ty finished 3rd and 7th, respectively.
-Clements would improve over last season with two top 10's and five top 15's, finishing 14th in the points standings.
+In 2012, for both the Virginia 529 College Savings 250, and the Lilly Diabetes 250, Clements fielded the No. 4 entry for Jeremy Clements Racing, the successor to Jeremy Clements Motorsports, in place of the regular 51, as Richard Childress Racing used it for Ty Dillon.
+Dillon finished third and seventh, respectively.
+Clements would improve over last season with two top-tens and five top-fifteens, finishing 14th in the points standings.
 In 2013, Jeremy Clements missed both the Dollar General 200 and the Sam's Town 300.
 Ryan Sieg filled in the No. 51 for both races, with the events being his first two Xfinity Series starts.
-He finished 21st and 18th, respectively.
-Clements would continue to perform, with two top 10's and three top 15's.
+He finished 21st and eighteenth, respectively.
+Clements would continue to perform, with two top-tens and three to-fifteens.
 Despite missing two races and having fewer stellar finishes, he would only fall to 16th in the standings.
-2014-15 would see Clements accumulate three top 10's, almost finishing in the top 5 at Elkhart Lake in 2014.
-His best points finish during this stretch tied the team's best of 14th.
+2014-15 would see Clements accumulate three top-tens, almost finishing in the top-five at Elkhart Lake in 2014.
+His best points finish during this stretch tied the team's best of fourteenth.
 By this point, the No. 51 had become known for their consistency in both race and season points finishes.